KNowledgeOnWebScale/solid-wmp-client/README.md

 This will first check if the document.monetization.state property is `'pending'` or `'stopped'`.

 Next it will request the payment pointer as found in the meta tag and do a POST to the Web Monetization Provider Uri (`wmpUri`) with query path `/api/me/sessions`.
-On creation of a session, the sessionId will be returned.
+On creation of a session, the session URI will be returned in the Location header.

+We will GET the uri and read the Link header, searching for the `channel` `rel` attribute.

-That ID will then be used to open an WebSocket channel (using SockJS) to start the micropayments and receive events on the progress.
+That channel URI will then be used to open an WebSocket channel (using SockJS) to start the micropayments and receive events on the progress.

 Event listeners are set up, to broadcast the proper events on the document.monetization EventSource object.

 #### closeMonetizationStream()